nlimpert/crosscut/guideline.rst

    .. hint:: For official actions like :ros:action:`MoveBase move_base_msgs`
       there is a link generated which leads you directly to action definition.

-   .. internal:: Use :rst:`:ros:action:` or :rst:`:ros:action-i:`.
-For a shorter
+   .. role:author:: Use :rst:`:ros:action:` or :rst:`:ros:action-i:`.
+For a
-      version add the keyword :rst:`short` before the package name.
+      shorter version add the keyword :rst:`short` before the package name.

       .. rst:role:: ros:action